Torstensson's Jutland campaign

-Torstensson's Jutland campaign (Torstenssons fälttåg på Jutska halvön) occurred from 1643 to 1644 and began when Lennart Torstensson led 16,000 men into Holstein, later invading Jutland where he and Robert Douglas defeated a 1,400 strong cavalry force under Friedrich von Buchwald.
-Later, Torstensson had further success, capturing Kolding and later Snoghøj where thousands of Danish soldiers defected into Swedish service, while their commander fled over to the Danish with the rest of the forces.
+Torstensson's Jutland campaign (Note: Torstenssons fälttåg på Jutska halvön) began in December 1643 when Lennart Torstensson and 16,000 men invaded Holstein and Jutland.
+In January 1644, his subordinate Torsten Stålhandske defeated a Danish cavalry force under Friedrich von Buchwald, capturing Kolding and later Snoghøj.

 Background

 In May 1643, Axel Oxenstierna, Sweden's Chancellor, had had enough of Danish disruption of Swedish activities, such as blockading Hamburg.
 It was also in response to reports of a Danish mobilization of the navy and army, and Danish emissaries had been agitating peasants on the border.
 Additionally, there were also reports of Danish negotiations with the Holy Roman Empire and planning an anti-Swedish coalition between it, the Polish–Lithuanian Commonwealth, and the Tsardom of Russia.
 Another issue were the Sound Dues, where Christian IV had been taxing Swedish export ships, despite the Swedish exemption as said by the old Treaty of Knäred.